 The kidneys, bean-shaped organs located in the lower back, play a critical role in filtering waste and excess fluid from the blood.
 The left kidney, situated slightly higher than the right due to the liver's position, works tirelessly to maintain fluid balance, regulate blood pressure, and produce hormones that support red blood cell production and bone health.
 Blood enters the kidneys through the renal arteries, is filtered in tiny units called nephrons, and then exits through the renal veins.
 The waste products are excreted as urine, which is transported to the bladder for storage until it is eliminated from the body.

 Kidney health is crucial for overall well-being.
+Chronic kidney disease (CKD) is a progressive condition in which the kidneys gradually lose their ability to filter waste and maintain fluid balance.
 Kidney stones, infections, and chronic kidney disease can impair kidney function.
-Chronic kidney disease (CKD) is a progressive condition in which the kidneys gradually lose their ability to filter waste and maintain fluid balance.
 Diabetes and high blood pressure are major risk factors for CKD.

 Left Lung

 The lungs, the primary organs of the respiratory system, are responsible for gas exchange – taking in oxygen and releasing carbon dioxide.
 The left lung, slightly smaller than the right to accommodate the heart, is divided into two lobes, while the right lung has three.
-Air enters the lungs through the trachea, which branches into the left and right bronchi.
+That's why air enters the lungs through the trachea, which branches into the left and right bronchi.
 These bronchi further divide into smaller and smaller airways called bronchioles, which terminate in tiny air sacs called alveoli.
 Oxygen diffuses from the alveoli into the bloodstream, while carbon dioxide diffuses from the blood into the alveoli to be exhaled.

 The lungs are vulnerable to various respiratory conditions, including infections like pneumonia and bronchitis, chronic diseases like asthma and chronic obstructive pulmonary disease (COPD), and lung cancer.
 Smoking is a major risk factor for many lung diseases, including COPD and lung cancer.
 Exposure to air pollution and allergens can also contribute to respiratory problems.